Leadership For A Strong America

 The Latest News

-For Immediate Release November 13, 2024 Contact: Taylor Haulsee WASHINGTON — Today, House Republicans...
+For Immediate Release November 17, 2024 Contact: Taylor Haulsee Speaker Johnson: The Reform Agenda Begins When...